Compare prices from landscape lighting experts in your local area.

 Want something that will be the centre of attention?
 Try installing an unrealistically-large lamp in your garden!

 Do you have a lot of glass bottles just lying around?
 You could install bulbs in them to create some quirky garden lights.

 38. Glass vase bulbs

-Another way to use glass bottles as lights and decoration is by filling them with colored liquid and letting them reflect off already installed lights in your garden.
+Another way to use glass bottles as lights and decoration is by filling them with coloured liquid and letting them reflect off already installed lights in your garden.

 39. Neon lights

-With neon lighting, you could form different shapes and even words for a more personalized touch.
+With neon lighting, you could form different shapes and even words for a more personalised touch.

 Remember those small lights you used to wave around during concerts and festivals?
 Why not use them as lighting?

 If Halloween’s around the corner, these will be perfect!